shlomif/PySolFC/CONTRIBUTING.md

 written in Python 2.7/3.x and you can try inheriting from an existing variant [class](https://en.wikipedia.org/wiki/Class_%28computer_programming%29).

+In addition to adding the game's source code, be sure to add the game's metadata.
+At minimum, you should:
+- In html-src/rules, create a rules file for the game in question.
+Use an existing rules file as a guideline.
+Ideally, each set of game rules should be written in such a way that a non-PySol user can read the rules and know how to play the game with their own deck of cards.
+For games that are only slightly different from other games, referencing the more common variant's rules is okay.
+- In the pysollib/gamedb.py file, update the GAMES_BY_PYSOL_VERSION dictionary to include the new game's ID for the "dev" key.
+If the "dev" entry does not exist, add it.
+- If you know the inventor for the game, update the inventor's entry in the GAMES_BY_INVENTORS dictionary in the same file.

 ## Contributing changesets / patches / diffs

 One can contribute changesets either by opening [pull-requests](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/creating-an-issue-or-pull-request) or merge requests,